-Use the supplied LAN cable to connect the GC to a LAN switch or hub as shown below (see Figure 16).
+Use the supplied LAN cable to connect the GC to a LAN switch or hub as shown below in Figure 12.
 Other LAN configurations are possible.
-However Agilent typically supports only simple LAN setups.
 Refer to your Agilent data system documentation for details about its supported LAN configurations.

-Figure 16 Simple supported LAN configurations: LAN switch or hub (left) and direct connection (right)
+Simple supported LAN configurations: LAN switch or hub (left) and direct connection (right)

-Table 6 Typical IP addresses for an isolated LAN
+Typical IP addresses for an isolated LAN Table 7